The George in Rye has been providing hospitality to guests and those with specific needs for over 200 years.

 • A DDA kit is available for use in the bar and restaurant

-• There are 4 steps to the public toilets.
+• There are six steps to the public toilets.

 • With clear direction from a member of staff we have a disabled access toilet via our courtyard terrace.

-• We do not have a lift in the hotel
+• We have a lift in the hotel which services some bedrooms

 • A banister runs all the way up the stairs to each floor on the right hand side of the stairs